-You have shown yourself as bulimia, you have shown yourself as anorexia, you have shown yourself as an obsession with exercise and weight but you are more than that.
-You are a constant conversation in my head about what to do, what not to do, how to be, how not to be— with food, with exercise, and otherwise.
-You are not merely in the binging and purging itself, you are not merely in the skipped meals, you are present throughout my day.
+You have shown yourself as bulimia, you have shown yourself as anorexia, you have shown yourself as an obsession with exercise and weight.
+You have morphed from one eating disorder to another.
+But you are more than that.
+You are a constant conversation in my head about what to do, what not to do, how to be, how not to be.
+With food, with exercise, and otherwise.
+You’re not merely in the binging and purging itself, and not merely in the skipped meals.
+You are present throughout my day.

 You are the voice behind my actions.
-You are perfectionism targeting what seems to be the easiest and most apparent thing for me to project upon and control, my physicality.
+The perfectionism targeting what seems to be the easiest and most apparent thing for me to project upon and control.
+My physicality.
 You attempt to control and attack not only my physical body but my personality, worth, and value.

 It’s Been A Long Road

-We have been through a lot together the past 10 years, and there are parts of you that I love.
+Eating disorder, we have been through a lot together the past 10 years.
+There are parts of you that I love.

-You have been with me in some form since the beginning: since being silenced by dominating older brothers as a child, since being told by my mother’s quirks and anxieties to ignore my own feelings for the sake of others’ comfort, since being told that there was a right way to earn love by fitting into a box of perfection and performance and social status, since the time that I was left unseen and unheard and unknown by peers and teachers.
+You have been with me in some form since the beginning: since being silenced by dominating older brothers as a child.
+Since being told by my mother’s quirks and anxieties to ignore my own feelings for the sake of others’ comfort.
+Ever since being told that there was a right way to earn love by fitting into a box of perfection and performance and social status.
+And since the time that I was left unseen and unheard and unknown by peers and teachers.

-You have remained a consistent to go back to when things feel too new, too out of control, too much for me to handle.
+You have remained a consistent to go back to when things feel too new.
+Too out of control, or too much for me to handle.
 When I can’t trust myself I can trust you.
-You have been a source of stability in the outer and the inner chaos, a quiet place I can retreat to in my mind and in my bathroom.
+You have been a source of stability in the outer and inner chaos.
+A quiet place I can retreat to in my mind and in my bathroom.
 You promise beauty, you promise filling me without the fear of having to take up more space.
 Space that I have been told I am not worthy to occupy.
 You promise to always be there whenever I need.
 Morning or night I can always find a way to come to you to avoid dealing with what is going on outside and within.